-- Income on life insurance contracts, annuities, or endowments if reported for federal income tax purposes. - Income from charitable gift annuities included in federal gross taxable income as ordinary or capital gain income. - Any amount paid out of an Archer Medical Savings Account or Health Savings Account that is includable in the gross income of an account beneficiary for federal income

-Taxable amounts distributed from IRC Section 529 Qualified Tuition Programs for non-educational purposes.
-Please check our website at www.revenue.state.pa.us for more information on how to determine the taxable portion of any distributions for non-educational purposes.
+- Income on life insurance contracts, annuities, or endowments if reported for federal income tax purposes; - Income from charitable gift annuities included in federal gross taxable income as ordinary or capital gain income; - Any amount paid out of an Archer Medical Savings Account or Health Savings Account that is includable in the gross income of an account beneficiary for federal income tax purposes.
+Included in this category are distributions used for any purpose other than to pay qualified medical expenses, any amount considered to be excess contribution distributions not previously included in income, or any amount of the account's income attributable to excess contributions; and - Taxable amounts distributed from IRC Section 529 Qualified Tuition Programs for non-educational purposes.
+Please check our website at www.revenue.pa.gov for more information on how to determine the taxable portion of any distributions for non-educational purposes.